-Entrepreneur is a famous magazine and website that posts news, articles, and guides about entrepreneurship, business management, and everything in between.
+Entrepreneur is a famous magazine and website that posts news, articles, and guides about entrepreneurship, business management, and everything.

-Their 12-step startup guide just one fo their resources full of interesting tips on creating a business plan and launch a startup wisely.
+Their 12-step startup guide is just one of their resources full of interesting tips on creating a business plan and launching a startup wisely.

 Bplans offers startups and business owners tips to enhance their business.
-Bplans contains a vast number of free sample business plans, and it also provides users with tools and interactive calculators to manage their business more efficiently.
+Bplans contains many free sample business plans and provides users with tools and interactive calculators to manage their business more efficiently.